hobbybwanali/RasterNinja/README.md

 <h1 align="center">RasterNinja</h1>

 RasterNinja is a QGIS plugin to simplify raster workflows: draw a polygon or use an existing polygon mask (shapefile) to clip rasters, and obtain a temporary clipped raster added to your project.
-RasterNinja is a foundation for more raster tools like merging, format conversion, and DEM processing.
+RasterNinja is a foundation for more raster tools like merging, format conversion, and DEM processing

 Author: Hobby Bwanali <hobbybwanali@gmail.com>
 GitHub: https://github.com/hobbybwanali